 Sadly, three-tab shingles are also limited in their aesthetic options.
 If you’re looking for something more upscale, architectural or designer shingles are a better choice for you.
 In the short-term aspect, three-tab shingles can be more economically smart for rental properties or budget homes.

-Also known as laminate or dimensional shingles, this is the most common type of asphalt shingle roof.
+Architectural shingles are also known as laminate or dimensional shingles, this is the most popular shingle style.
 During the manufacturing process, the base mats are given two or more layers to create a multi-dimensional appearance on your roof.
 Because of these extra layers and weight added, architectural shingles are particularly durable.

 Side by side with its little brother, the ‘regular’ architectural shingle, there is no comparison.
 This shingle is much heavier in weight.
 It is a much thicker shingle, creating more definition and giving your roof more pop and curb appeal.
-If you don't want a basic shingle roof or the most common shingle roof in the US, then this one just may be the right one for you.
+If you don't want a basic shingle roof.
+Or maybe you don't want the most common shingle roof in the US.
+If so, this one may be the right one for you.

-Protection: The heavier a product the less likely it is to blow off in a major wind storm.
+The heavier a product the less likely it is to blow off in a major wind storm.
 These shingles can weigh as much as 100 lb per square foot more than regular architectural shingles depending on the manufacturer you go with.
-See CertainTeed colors available.

-These shingles may be beautiful, but they are also incredibly durable.
 They are double the weight of three-tab shingles, which means they have extra strength against impact and tears.
 This is ideal for homes in hurricane, tornado, and extreme weather-prone regions.
-See the designer shingle styles and colors here.

 Although asphalt shingles are one of many durable roofing materials available, they aren’t the most durable roofing material on the market.
-There are many more options available such as a standing seam metal roof that are preferable to withstand extreme weather conditions.
+There are other material options available such as standing seam metal roofing that is preferable to withstand extreme weather conditions.

 If you currently live in the southern United States, or the next time you come down south to visit your cozy beachside cottage, take a look at your roof and consider its needs.
 If it's upgrading your asphalt shingles to a more weather-resistant grade, or deciding it’s time to choose a different roofing material, RoofCrafters has you covered.